Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

-In this section, we first introduce the simulation and the galaxy formation model we use to construct mock catalogs, and then describe the methods we use to assign luminosities to model galaxies.
+In this section, we first introduce numerical simulation and the galaxy formation model we use to construct mock catalogs, and then describe our method for constructing mock catalogs.
+Specifically, we will construct mock catalogs based on three surveys: the upcoming Subaru/PFS galaxy evolution survey and two existing surveys --- zCOSMOS and VIPERS.
+We emphasize, however, that our method is by no means limited to these surveys, and that the basic methodology should be equally applicable to any surveys with incompleteness produced by color selection and spectroscopic sampling.